UhhhAaron/SaladBind/internal/README.md

 #### lolMiner: https://github.com/Lolliedieb/lolMiner-releases/releases
 #### XMRig: https://github.com/xmrig/xmrig/releases

-# Annoucement.json
+# Announcement.json
-If your going to make your own annoucement, increment the number in "number" by 1
+If your going to make your own announcement, increment the number in "number" by 1

-Tip: When writing Annoucement, It is recommended that you don't use emojicon 🔧📜🛠️⚠️🎉✅🐛🩹 (or at least don't overuse it as some OS don't have emojicon)
+Tip: When writing announcements, it is recommended that you don't use emojicon 🔧📜🛠️⚠️🎉✅🐛🩹 (or at least don't overuse it, as some OS don't have certain emojicons.)